Sicily Road Trip: Plan The Ultimate 14 Day Sicily Itinerary

 You can get from Palermo Airport to the city by bus, train and taxi.

-The shuttle bus is a comfortable, low-cost option.
+• Bus – The shuttle bus is a comfortable, low-cost option.
 The bus company is called Prestia e Comandé and the journey from the airport to Palermo Central Station takes around 45 minutes to an hour.
-You can buy tickets here.
+Book the Palermo bus ticket.

-The train from Palermo Aeroporto station to Palermo Centrale station is also a low-cost option and takes between 35 minutes and an hour depending on the service.
-You can find timetables and buy tickets in advance via Trainline.
+• Train – The train from Palermo Aeroporto station to Palermo Centrale station is also a low-cost option and takes between 35 minutes and an hour depending on the service.
+Search timetables and buy train tickets.

 Benvenuti in Sicilia!